 ⇒ Transfer of Development Rights (TDR) - (Focus Area I) Transfer of development rights programs permit a property owner to transfer the right to develop from one area to another.
 The "right to develop" is based on the zoned use and density allowed under current regulations.
 TDR programs are established around particular resources in need of protection from development.
 Two areas are involved: a sending area and a receiving area.
 Sending areas are generally established around a particular area in need of preservation (e.g. prime farmland; open space areas; future rights-of-way).
-Receiving areas for development or more intense uses.
+Receiving areas for development rights may be areas intended for development or more intense uses.